RenderKit/embree/doc/src/api/rtcSetSceneFlags.md

   accuracy.
 This mode is typically used for avoiding artifacts caused by rays shooting through edges of neighboring primitives.

-+ `RTC_SCENE_FLAG_FILTER_FUNCTION_IN_ARGUMENTS`: Enables support for a
++ `RTC_SCENE_FLAG_FILTER_FUNCTION_IN_ARGUMENTS`: Enables scene support
-  filter function inside the intersection context for this scene.
-  See Section [rtcInitIntersectContext] for more details.
+  for filter functions passed as argument to the traversal functions.
+See Section [rtcInitIntersectArguments] and [rtcInitOccludedArguments] for more details.

 Multiple flags can be enabled using an `or` operation, e.g. `RTC_SCENE_FLAG_COMPACT | RTC_SCENE_FLAG_ROBUST`.